Early Childhood Special Education (ECSE)

 Assessment

-During the assessment process, the following things may occur:
+During the assessment process, the following things may occur.

 - Assessments will be administered that evaluate cognition, speech-language, fine and gross motor, social-emotional, and/or adaptive skills.